jmoratilla/chef-hazelcast/README.md

 Usage
 =====

-To install hazelcast only call include_recipe 'hazelcast' in your own recipes.
+To install hazelcast only use *include_recipe 'hazelcast'* in your own recipes.

 By default, it will be installed on /opt/hazelcast and it uses upstart as init system.